micycle1/PeasyGradients/README.md

 * Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* colors, placing them around the edge and interpolating towards the middle).
 * Implement [this](https://www.filterforge.com/wiki/index.php/Spiral_Gradient) type of spiral gradient.
 * Allow easing functions to be passed in to render methods to affect the curve of whole spectrum not just the curve between each successive pair of color stops.
-* Add preset color scales (rainbow, warm, cool, etc.) to Palettes.
+* Add preset color scales (rainbow, warm, cool, etc.) to `Palettes`.
-* Add gradient [contour plot](https://observablehq.com/@rreusser/locally-scaled-domain-coloring-part-1-contour-plots) overlay feature.
+* Add a gradient [contour plot](https://observablehq.com/@rreusser/locally-scaled-domain-coloring-part-1-contour-plots) overlay feature.
 * Implement the CAM16/CAM16‐UCS Color Appearance Model as a colorspace.